ABRSM Performance Diplomas LRSM FRSM ARSM

 The popularity of that article underlined the point that these diplomas are not just of interest to several of my regular students, but to a far wider community within the piano playing and teaching world.

-Full details of ABRSM’s updated raft of Performing Diplomas are available on their website here, including the newly expanded repertoire lists and the “Qualification Specification” outlining the full requirements.
+Full details of ABRSM’s updated raft of Performing Diplomas are available on their website here, including the newly expanded repertoire lists and the qualification specification outlining the full requirements.

-ABRSM’s new suite of Music Performance diplomas, and their Regulatory Qualifications Framework levels, will be:
+It is confirmed that the DipABRSM diploma has been scrapped.
+ABRSM’s new suite of Music Performance diplomas, and their Regulatory Qualifications Framework levels, will thus be:

 • ARSM (Level 4) – no change from current, digital and in person